SaiAshish9/Spring-Async-Scheduler/README.md

 ```
 Fixed Delay parameter at @Scheduled annotation will add a delay between two executions or methods.

-One Method needs to wait for previous method execution to be completed
+One Method needs to wait for previous one's execution to be completed
 ```